How to find First World War nurses' records

 The Army Nursing Service (ANS) was established in 1881, after which service records began to be kept.
 In 1902, Queen Alexandra’s Imperial Military Nursing Service replaced the ANS and the Indian Nursing Service (INS).
 The TFNS was set up in 1908, made up of a reserve of trained civilian nurses who could be called on to serve in hospitals across the UK.

-Each nurse’s file contains a number of documents, the core of which is the original application form for military service.
+Each First World War nurse’s file contains a number of documents, the core of which is the original application form for military service.
 This gives the nurse’s full name, date and place of birth; parents’ address; where educated and trained; details of nursing experience; and the names of referees including matrons and personal acquaintances.

 Other records to search are the Medal Index Cards (WO372) and unit War Diaries (WO95) on TNA’s website; and the campaign medal rolls (WO100) on Ancestry.
 Also, check TNA’s research guide about military nursing for details of offline sources.
 If your ancestor returned to civilian nursing, check the Nursing Registers on Ancestry.